-The Entry-Level Police Officer written test is a 100-item, multiple-choice examination.
+The Entry-Level Police Officer written test is given by Public Safety Testing.
 This examination does not measure knowledge of laws or information related to law enforcement agencies or their procedures.
 Instead, this examination measures basic abilities needed to succeed in the rigorous training program successful candidates have to complete to become police officers.
-The areas directly measured by this test include Language Skills (reading comprehension, writing skills), and Situational Reasoning (inductive and deductive reasoning, and name and number matching).
+For more information on the written exam and its components, visit the Public Safety Testing Information Center.

 To prepare for the exam, you may wish to go to your local library or bookstore and look for books that generally describe how to take tests or how to prepare for tests.
 There should be a good selection of these books available.
 These books will provide helpful study and preparation ideas, and most will also include sample tests.